docusign/sfdc-recipe-auto-provisioning/README.md

 ![Profile link](docs/images/sfdc_user_profile.png)

 * The detail page for the Profile will open.
-Make note of the last part of the url, the part that starts with 003.
+Make note of the last part of the url, the part that starts with 00e.
 That id is the profile id that you will add to the ds_cache_defaults file.

 ![Profile id](docs/images/sfdc_profile_id.png)

+* Your SFDC security token is available from SFDC.
+At the top navigation bar go to your name > My Settings > Personal > Reset My Security Token.
+A new Security Token will be emailed to you.

-Note: the ds_cache_defaults file requires your DocuSign and SFDC secret account authentication information.
-Don't allow the file to be stored in a git repo.
+**Note: the ds_cache_defaults file requires your DocuSign and SFDC secret account authentication information.
+Don't allow the file to be stored in a git repo.**

 #### Start the app
 1. `python run.py` # starts the application on port 5000